-Risk factors, endoscopic findings and treatments in upper gastrointestinal bezoars: Multi-center experience
+Risk factors, endoscopic findings, and treatments in upper gastrointestinal bezoars: multi-center experience in Iran

 Gastroenterology and Hepatology from Bed to Bench,